groussea/opyflow/ReadMe.txt

 ## Quick start

-Assuming that you already have python installed (I recommand to use anacaonda to deal with depandancies).
+Assuming that you already have python installed (I recommend to use anacaonda to deal with dependencies).

-from the package repository 'opyflow', If you want to install the package on your environment run :
+from the package repository 'opyflow', If you want to install the package on your environment run:

 ''python setup.py install''

-This should install opyf library and the main dependancies (vtk and opencv) automatically.
+This should install opyf library and the main dependencies (vtk and opencv) automatically.

 After you may test: